koajs/koa/docs/koa-vs-express.md

 # Koa vs Express

-  Philosophically, Koa aims to "fix and replace node", whereas Express "augments node".
+  Philosophically, Koa aims to "fix and replace Node", whereas Express "augments Node".
   Koa uses promises and async functions to rid apps of callback hell and simplify error handling.
-  It exposes its own `ctx.request` and `ctx.response` objects instead of node's `req` and `res` objects.
+  It exposes its own `ctx.request` and `ctx.response` objects instead of Node's `req` and `res` objects.

-  Express, on the other hand, augments node's `req` and `res` objects with additional properties and methods and includes many other "framework" features, such as routing and templating, which Koa does not.
+  Express, on the other hand, augments Node's `req` and `res` objects with additional properties and methods and includes many other "framework" features, such as routing and templating, which Koa does not.

-  Thus, Koa can be viewed as an abstraction of node.js's `http` modules, where as Express is an application framework for node.js.
+  Thus, Koa can be viewed as an abstraction of Node.js's `http` modules, where as Express is an application framework for Node.js.

 | Feature           | Koa | Express | Connect |
 |------------------:|-----|---------|---------|